 With all that in mind, you’ll still need to get that email sent.
 This can be troublesome, particularly if you’re sending to a large list, because standard email platforms don’t allow that.

 Even if you’re on a bulk email sending platform, you’re running the risk of being blacklisted if your recipient list contains bad data, spam traps etc.

 There’s a twofold solution to this problem.
 The first is to ensure you’re purchasing your lists from reputable data providers.
 This will already go a long way to preventing deliverability issues.

 Just in case there is bad data in there, you’ll want to get the list verified and sanitized.

-Clickback MAIL does that for you.
+Clickback does that for you.
 When you upload a list, it performs a number of hygiene checks on every contact, removing any bad data and spam traps that could impact your deliverability.